 - Then select “Kana”

 This keyboard will now be available right next to your emoji keyboard.
 Click the ^_^ face for all of the emoticons and start expressing yourself in brand new ways through text!
-(Did you know about this iPhone feature that can save your life?)

 If you do most of your typing on a desktop or laptop and miss your typical Unicode emojis, fear not!
 If you have a Mac, simply go to any text field and press the Command, Control, and Space bar keys at the same time.
 The emoji keyboard will pop up right away.